milessabin/spray-json-shapeless/README.markdown

 ## Installation:

 - Download and install scala-mode for Emacs.
-- Download and extract ENSIME to a directory of your choosing
+- Download and extract ENSIME to a directory of your choosing.
 - Add the following lines to your .emacs file:

+ksjdf ksd f
+skdfjdsf dkjf

     (require 'scala-mode)
     (add-to-list 'auto-mode-alist '("\\.scala$" . scala-mode))